-China is entering 2016 having reached a milestone in the number of netizens, for the first time over half of the population are online.
+Back in 2016, China reached a milestone in the number of netizens, for the first time over half of the population are online.
 The country has seen the number of internet users steadily growing, almost doubling since 2009.

 Growth in internet wealth management

 With internet usage growing, wealth management has become a key area of growth in China.
-Stocks trading has experience 54% growth, online payment 37% and banking 19%.
+In 2016, stocks trading experienced 54% growth, online payment 37%, and banking 19%.

-Of these new users, 7/10 love mobile and are accessing the internet for the first time on their phones.
-This shows the Chinese internet population to be predominantly mobile native, which could help explain the huge amount of success that mobile commerce is experiencing in the country.
+Of these new users, seven out of 10 users love mobile and are accessing the internet for the first time on their phones.
+This shows that the Chinese internet population is predominantly mobile native, which explains the huge amount of success that mobile commerce is experiencing in the country.

-Chinese internet users love to instant message.
-WeChat has an extremely well developed mobile commerce offering, seriously monetising on the popularity of messaging in China.
+Chinese internet users love instant messaging.
+WeChat has an extremely well developed mobile commerce offering, monetising on the popularity of messaging in China.

-Chat plaforms are the most installed on Chinese phones.
+Chat platforms are the most installed on Chinese phones.
 WeChat is number one, with 81% of mobile phone owners using it and a staggering 700 million monthly active users.
-QQ, another chat app, sits in the number two spot, having been installed on 76% of mobiles.
+QQ, another chat app, sits in the number two spot, having been installed on 76% of mobiles in China.

 Ecommerce is huge

-China is a mobile-first, lucrative market in terms of e-Commerce.
-PWC found 14% of Chinese shop online everyday and Export.Gov predicts by 2020 China’s e-Commerce market is projected to reach 634 million.By that year, China’s eCommerce market is predicted to be larger than those of the U.S., UK, Japan, Germany, and France combined, according to Dezan Shira & Associates.
+China is a mobile-first, lucrative market in terms of ecommerce.
+PWC found 14% of Chinese people shop online every day and Export.Gov projects that China’s ecommerce market is set to reach 634 million users by the end of this year.
+China’s ecommerce market is predicted to be larger than those of the U.S., UK, Japan, Germany, and France combined, according to Dezan Shira & Associates.

-Online giant Alibaba – who hold 80% of the Chinese e-Commerce market – started promoting China’s Singles Day as a shopping day in 2009 and it is now the biggest online shopping event of the year.
-It takes place on 11th November each year and started as an obscure “anti-Valentine’s” celebration for single Chinese in the Nineties.
+Online giant Alibaba – which holds 80% of the Chinese ecommerce market – started promoting China’s Singles’ Day as a shopping day in 2009 and it is now the biggest online shopping event of the year.
+It takes place on 11th November each year and started as an obscure anti-Valentine’s Day celebration for singles.